elisamedda/Project-of-Theoretical-and-Nuclear-Physics/README.md

-# Project of Theoretical and Nuclear Physics:
+# Project of Theoretical and NUmerical Nuclear Physics:

 In this project, we develop a code to calculate the critical length $L_{crit}$, in order to study an unbounded nuclear diffusion in a fissile material.
 The result is a runaway nuclear reaction that can lead to an intense explosion.
 For simplicity we based our calculations upon simplified Dirichlet